dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 1. Enable JumpstartHotplug under UEFI -> APFS(Recovery may not boot on macOS Big Sur without this option)
 2. Boot into recovery
-3. Open terminal, and run the following:
+3. Open the terminal, and run the following:

 ```bash
 # First, find your preboot volume